-The relationship between the Board and the police services is unique to Halifax because both provide policing within the boundaries of HRM.
+The relationship between the Board and the police services is unique to Halifax because both the HRP and RCMP provide policing within the boundaries of HalifaxHRM.
+In accordance with the Policing Transformation Study, received by Regional Council and the Board in Spring 2023, the Board is striving toward an integrated operating model between the two police services, subject to the direction of Regional Council.
 Both are citizen focused and strive to collaborate and integrate as much as possible.
 The Board recognizes and values this collaborative effort.
 The collaborative nature of both services is a best practice that the Board strives to maintain.